djparks/notes/Books/Notes/TheProgrammersBrain.md

 # Notes from The Programmer's Brain

-## EXERCISE 2.5 - Reading unfamiliar code.
+## EXERCISE 2.5 - Reading unfamiliar code

 Selecting the right kinds of beacons to use in code can take some practice.
 Use this exercise to deliberately practice using beacons in code.